This spot has been added by

 A beautiful example of elkhorn coral in the Coral Garden.

-The central part of the little bay is shallow, with rocky seabed.
-Around ten meters from the beach, the first coral clusters appear and grow denser as you move away from the shore and reach the deepest areas.
-The outcrops are the most abundant in fish, as parrotfish and surgeonfish.
+The central part of the little bay is shallow, with a rocky seabed.
+About ten yards from the beach, the first coral clusters appear and grow denser as you move away from the shore and reach the deepest areas.
+The outcrops are the most abundant in fish, such as parrotfish and surgeonfish.

-At last, on the southern part of the spot, swim along Petit Ilet to explore the rocky drop-off.
-If you leave the drop-off to the west, you’ll find (approximately 30 meters from the shore) the bronze bust of Captain Jacques-Yves Cousteau, which has been immersed in 1998 on a sandy area (↕40ft/12m).
+On the southern part of the spot, swim along Petit Ilet to explore the rocky drop-off.
+If you leave the drop-off to the west, you’ll find (approximately 30 yards from the shore) the bronze bust of Captain Jacques-Yves Cousteau, which has been immersed since 1998 on a sandy area (↕40ft/12m).

 The whitespotted filefish is a pretty common sight in the Pigeon Islands.